BVR198/Generative_Artificial_Intelligence/README.md

 # `Generative-AI`

 Welcome to the Generattive AI, Since the release of ChatGPT, AI specially Generative AI has grasp the attention of many Indiviquals, Corporatins and Government.
+Many devolopers thinks that this technology significantly contributes to the global economy growth.

 Before answering the question ` What is the Generative AI ? `. let us first answer the following question

 Q `What do the following terms really mean?`